 (7) Circumstances which may be considered detrimental to the student and thereby warrant refusal include, but are not limited to:

 (8) If a student's request for release is refused, the student must be informed in writing of the reasons for the refusal and his or her right to appeal the decision.

 (9) If a student chooses to appeal a decision the process commences within 10 working days of the formal lodgement of the appeal and supporting information and all reasonable measures are taken to finalise the process as soon as practicable.

-(10) The Director, International Office will investigate all applications from International Students to determine their ability to transfer to the University in compliance with this Policy and Procedures.
+(10) The Director, SCU International will investigate all applications from International Students to determine their ability to transfer to the University in compliance with this Policy and Procedures.
 This investigation must establish:

 (11) For students under the age of 18, applications will only be approved where:

 (12) Where the University accepts responsibility for a student's welfare under clause (11)b.i, any letter of offer provided by the University to the student must note this assumption of responsibility.

 (13) Where it is determined that an applicant is enrolled with another provider the SCU Letter of Offer must state that enrolment will be conditional on production of a Letter of Release from their current provider and a copy of their passport and visa.

 (14) Where an SCU staff member is alerted by PRISMS, while in the process of raising a Confirmation of Enrolment (CoE), that a student is enrolled at another provider the Officer must: